xcat2/confluent-docs/docs/collective.md

 # OS Deployment considerations

 OS Deployment initialization (`osdeploy initialize`) operations must be done once per collective member to properly enable each member to provide deployment services to nodes.
+For the SSH material (automation (-a) and CA (-s)), it is important to wait until after joining the collective to perform the operation.
+If those steps were performed prior to joining collective, then follow the guidance in the osdeploy initialize output to delete the prior CA and automation keys.

 # Creating a collective